Exploring Representational Disparities Between Multilingual and Bilingual Translation Models: Limitations

 \section{Limitations}

 Our models cover at most 3 language families for the sake of controlled analysis when modern multilingual translation models cover many more.
 We think it is worthwhile to analyze models with larger coverage as future work.
-We focus on one-to-many models as they tend to face the most interference \cite{sachan-neubig-2018-parameter, wang-etal-2018-three, shaham_causes}, however, many-to-many models still have multilingual decoders but may have different behavior given their multilingual encoder state space.
+We focus on one-to-many models as they tend to fall behind other multilingual model types \cite{sachan-neubig-2018-parameter, wang-etal-2018-three, shaham_causes}.
+However, many-to-many models still have multilingual decoders but may have different behavior given their multilingual encoder state space.

 Additionally, our conclusions focus on encoder-decoder models, but there is growing interest in decoder-only translation models whose isotropic behavior may differ.